Timeroot/Lean-QuantumInfo/README.md

 * Infinite-dimensional quantum theory can be [weirdly behaved](https://en.wikipedia.org/wiki/Connes_embedding_problem).
 * Dealing with infinite-dimensional quantum theory is just hard.
 You need e.g. trace-class operators, CTC functions, and people often can't even agree on the definitions.
 (For instance, does a mixed state necessarily have a finite spectrum?
 I've seen it both ways.)

-There is a _tiny_ bit of infinite-dimensional theory in the `QuantumInfo/InfiniteDim` folder.
-But most stuff is in the `QuantumInfo/FiniteDim` folder.
+Most stuff is in the `QuantumInfo/FiniteDim` folder.
+There was a _tiny_ bit of infinite-dimensional theory in the `QuantumInfo/InfiniteDim` folder, but it's mostly been cleared out.

 Docmentation of the main definitions can be found at [DOC.md](./DOC.md).
 A majority of the work will be outlining the major definitions and theorems from Mark Wilde's _Quantum Information Theory_.
 A correspondence to the definitions and theorems (mostly as todo-list!) are in [TODO.md](./TODO.md)